ClickCease

 By Bergen Computer Solutions

 Technology is essential for business success, but how much should you actually spend?
-This guide helps small business owners plan and budget for IT expenses effectively.
+For many small business owners in Bergen County, IT spending feels like a guessing game.
+You do not want to overspend on technology you do not need, but underspending can leave your business vulnerable and unproductive.
+This guide helps small business owners plan and budget for IT expenses effectively so that every dollar you invest in technology delivers measurable value.

 How Much Do Small Businesses Spend on IT?

-• Up to 10% for high-growth companies investing in competitive advantage
+• Up to 10% for high-growth companies that are actively investing in technology to gain a competitive advantage

 Categories of IT Spending